appcues/appcues-flutter-plugin/README.md

 #### Supporting Builder Preview and Screen Capture

 During installation, follow the steps outlined in [Configuring the Appcues URL Scheme](https://github.com/appcues/appcues-flutter-plugin/blob/main/doc/URLSchemeConfiguring.md).
 This is necessary for the complete Appcues builder experience, supporting experience preview, screen capture and debugging.

+#### Enabling Push Notifications

+In a Flutter app, push notifications are configured in the native projects for iOS and Android.
+Please refer to native documentation on [iOS](https://appcues.github.io/appcues-ios-sdk/documentation/appcueskit/pushnotifications/) and [Android](https://github.com/appcues/appcues-android-sdk/blob/main/docs/PushNotification.md) for more details.
+The `example` directory in this repository contains a reference implementation that includes push notification support.

 ### Identifying Users